 Elected by/from the College of Arts and Sciences

-- Kristine Knutson (Fall 2017), Assistant Professor, Department of Communication and Journalism filling in for Stephen Drucker (2018), Professor, Department of Chemistry
+- Kristine Knutson (2018), Assistant Professor, Department of Communication and Journalism filling in for Stephen Drucker (2018)

 - Steven Fink (2019), Associate Professor, Department of Philosophy and Religious Studies